CivicActions/ssp-toolkit/docs/ssp.md

 In this architecture, only essential capabilities for a multi-tiered web service are configured.
 AWS Identity and Access Management (IAM) baseline Groups and Roles are configured to support restricted access to AWS resources by privileged users and non-person entities (EC2 systems operating with a role) authorized and assigned by the organization.

+##### Project

+Services are limited to provide only essential capabilities.

 #### b

 ##### AWS

 In this architecture, ports, protocols, and services are restricted to those that are required for a multi-tiered web service, via AWS security group rules.

+##### Project

+The Project maintains strict default deny policy with access controls at the firewall, and on individual systems.
+Inbound access across the system boundary is only allowed on ports 22 (ssh), 80 (http) and 443 (https), with an additional port, 25 (smtp) open on the mail server.

 ### CM-8: Information System Component Inventory